Skip to main content

 v1.0 (April 2026)

 Baseline.
-Scored on domain-weighted average of 5 domains and 13 dimensions.
+Scored on domain-weighted average of 5 domains and 13 dimensions (pre-Recovery domain).

 • PR #2821: added the baseline-vs-stress engine and the dataVersion field on the response.

-• PR #2847: reverted the overall-score formula from baseline * (1 - stressFactor) (which over-penalized every country) to a domain-weighted sum; fixed the RSF press-freedom direction (0 means free, scored higher is better).
+• PR #2847: reverted the overall-score formula from baseline * (1 - stressFactor) (which over-penalized every country) to a domain-weighted sum; fixed the RSF press-freedom direction so a low RSF abuse-index value maps to higher resilience.

 • PR #2858: seed script now computes missing country scores directly via the scorer import path instead of relying on a separate ranking writer.